 Protecting your interests and avoiding disputes and claims

-This is useful for any party wishing to protect their interests; including builders, developers and homeowners, as any damage caused by the construction would need to be repaired by the party who caused the damage.
+This is useful for any party wishing to protect their interests; including builders, developers, and homeowners.
+Why?
+Because any damage caused by the construction would need to be repaired by the party who caused the damage.

-As the home or property owner of adjoining properties you can likewise protect yourself in the event that damage is caused by the construction and it is claimed that the problem was pre-existing.
+As the home or property owner of adjoining properties, you can likewise protect yourself if damage is caused by the construction and it is claimed that the problem was pre-existing.

 Often the pre-construction dilapidation report noting any existing conditions will be agreed upon and signed by all affected parties before building work commences, or the party who orders the report keeps this as a record in the event of any issues arising from the construction.